evmos/evmos/docs/guides/tools/hardhat.md

 ```

 ::: tip
-If you haven't already, you will also need to install Evmos if you plan on deploying your smart contracts locally.
+If you haven't already, you will also need to install Hazlor if you plan on deploying your smart contracts locally.
 Check this [document](./../../quickstart/installation.md) for the full instructions.
 :::

 ## Create Hardhat Project